-Convenience applies to more than just customers, it applies to employees.
-And in the Age of the Customer, employees are also customers.
+Convenience applies to more than just customers; it applies to employees.
 They expect modern, flexible work environments.
 They don't want to take a step back when they transition from their personal technology as a consumer to their toolkit at work in the office.

 When business tasks are automated and user-friendly systems in place, employees are more productive and engaged.
 According to a PwC survey report, 78% of respondents said access to the technology they like to use, such as mobile, makes them more effective at work.
-With overall employment at historic lows, and unemployment in the insurance industry even lower, it's critical to keep the best employees.
+With overall unemployment at historic lows, and unemployment in the insurance industry even lower, it is critical to keep the best employees.
 Digital technology reduces manual tasks and processes empowering employees to focus on what is more valuable and interesting like selling insurance and serving policyholders.